Government & Public Sector · Live

 The three frameworks every customer gets on day one

 Pre-seeded, attestable, and mapped one requirement at a time.
-Further frameworks (POPIA, DPA Kenya 2019, AU Data Policy Framework, GDPR, HIPAA, SOX) are available per tier.
+Further frameworks (POPIA, DPA Kenya 2019, GDPR, NDPR) are available per tier.

 NITDA AI Code

-Nigeria's operational AI regulation: 18 requirements across 8 categories plus eventParity's Model Governance extensions covering training-data provenance, lawful basis, named approver, model card, and change control.
+Nigeria's operational AI regulation: 18 requirements across 8 categories, plus Model Governance extensions covering training-data provenance, lawful basis, named approver, model card, and change control.
 Pre-seeded and attestable from day one.

 NDPA s.25

-Requires a documented lawful basis before personal data enters an AI training pipeline.
-“It was in a government dataset” is not an acceptable answer. eventParity records the basis per dataset per model.
+Requires a documented lawful basis before personal data enters an AI training pipeline. eventParity records the basis per dataset per model, so the answer to "on what grounds?" is always one click away.

 EU AI Act